-The grant application process will consist of two grant rounds, both consisting of preliminary and final application phases.
-Within the first round, at least 30 days prior to the first-round preliminary screening application deadline, PBDA will publish eligible project locations within two submission template spreadsheets on PBDA's website.
+The grant application process will consist of two grant periods.
+Within the first period, at least 30 days prior to the application deadline, PBDA will publish eligible project locations within two submission template spreadsheets on PBDA's website.
 These spreadsheets will be in .csv format and must be utilized in the submission process.
 Spreadsheets will be titled BSL.csv and CAI.csv.
 Only data published by PBDA as eligible within these .csv files will be accepted.